xpack/xpack-build-box/ubuntu/16/README.md

 exit
 ```

-The following tests were performed on an Ubuntu Server
+The following tests were performed on an Debian 9
-18.04 running on a Raspberry Pi 4B.
+running on a ROCK Pi 4.

 ```console
 $ docker run --interactive --tty ilegeul/ubuntu:arm64v8-16.04